Correlations in the low-density Fermi gas: Fermi-Liquid state, Dimerization, and BCS Pairing: Results

 To examine the nature of the instability, we show in Fig.~\ref{fig:amed_all} the in-medium scattering length $a$, see Eq.~(\ref{eq:amedium}).
-The ratio $a/\a0$ is shown as function of $-\KF\a0$ for increasing values of $\a0$, $\a0=-0.5,-1.0,\dots,-4.0$ for the SW model and $\a0=-1.5,-2.0,\dots,-4.0$ for the LJ model.
-We do not show $\a0=-0.5$ and $-1.0$ for the LJ model, because the system is stable for all densities as discussed above.
-Similar to the vacuum scattering length, the in-medium scattering length exhibits a singularity, however, the location of the singularity depends obviously on both the density and the interaction model.
+The ratio $a/\a0$ is shown as function of $-\KF\a0$ for increasing values of $|\a0|$: $\a0/\sigma=-0.5,-1.0,\dots,-4.0$ for the SW model and $\a0/\sigma=-1.5,-2.0,\dots,-4.0$ for the LJ model.
+We do not show $\a0/\sigma=-0.5$ and $-1.0$ for the LJ model, because the system is stable for all densities as discussed above.
+Similar to the vacuum scattering length, the in-medium scattering length exhibits a singularity.
+The location of the singularity depends obviously on both the density and the interaction model.
 Evidently, medium corrections to the effective interactions $\tilde{\cal W}(k)$ have the effect that the in-medium scattering length exhibits a singularity as $\KF$ is increasing.
-The larger $|\a0|$, the smaller the critical $\KF$ value where the the divergence happens, see also the next figure. $a/\a0$ is universal only for very low densities, where all curves merge into a single curve converging towards unity in the zero density limit.
+The larger $|\a0|$, the smaller the critical $\KF$ value where the the divergence happens, see also Fig. \ref{fig:acrit}. $a/\a0$ is universal only for very low densities, where all curves merge into a single curve converging towards unity in the zero density limit.
 For finite density, $a/\a0$, and thus $\KF a$, depends on $\a0$, $\KF$, and the interaction model, and not just on the dimensionless parameter $\KF\a0$.

-The appearance of such an effect is not surprising because the leading correction to the bare interaction is phonon-exchange which is attractive, leading to an earlier divergence of the in-medium scattering length $a$ than the bare vacuum scattering length $\a0$ as the density is increased.
-Thus, we are led to the conclusion that the instability found in our calculations is an indication of phonon-induced dimerization.
+The appearance of such an effect is not surprising because the leading correction to the bare interaction is the attractive phonon-exchange.
+This leads, as the density is increased, to a divergence of the in-medium scattering length $a$.
+Thus, we conclude that the instability found in our calculations is an indication of phonon-induced dimerization.
 Further evidence for the appearance of a phonon-exchange induced dimerized phase will be provided in the next section where we discuss distribution functions.
-Since a dimerized phase is not within the space of wave functions (\ref{eq:wavefunction}), the FHNC-EL equations simply cease to have a solution.
-A more appropriate variational wave function is perhaps the ``Pfaffian'' form suggested, among others, in Refs. \cite{YangClarkBCS, astraPRL04, bajdichPRL06, PhysRevB.77.115112}.
-Similar dimerization effects have been observed in two-dimensional $^3$He-$^4$He mixtures, in double-layers of bosonic dipoles \cite{PhysRevA.87.033624}, and also in the process of $\alpha$-clustering of nuclear matter \cite{alpha,alpha2}.